Non-local resources for error correction in quantum LDPC codes: Numerical Results

+We used \texttt{STIM} \cite{gidney2021stim} for our simulations.
+After we have collected sufficient number of sub-threshold data points, we fit all the codes in a code family to the equation \cite{quintavalle2022reshape},

-where $P_L(p)$ represents the logical failure probability per syndrome extraction cycle, calculated as $P_L(p)=1-(1-P_L(p,d))^{1/d}$, with $P_L(p,d)$ being the total logical errors after $d$ rounds of syndrome extraction, and $d$ being the code distance.
-Here $A,a,b>0$ and $p_{th}$ is the threshold of a code family under the given error model and decoder.
+where $P_{L}(p)$ represents the logical failure probability per syndrome extraction cycle, calculated as $P_L(p)=1-(1-P_L(p,d))^{1/d}$, with $P_L(p,d)$ being the total logical errors after $d$ rounds of syndrome extraction, and $d$ being the code distance.
+Here $A,a>0$ and $p_{th}$ is the threshold of a code family under the given error model and decoder.
 The logical failure probabilities for $p > 10^{-3}$ are determined numerically, after which the data points are fitted to the above equation and extended to $p < 10^{-3}$ to estimate the logical failure rates.
+Note that we do not consider leakage errors in any of our simulations.
+For details of numerical simulation refer to Appendix.~\ref{app:details of numerical simulation}.